-No reserve for uncollectible receivables has been recorded as of June 30, 2021, as all receivables were considered collectible.
+No reserve for uncollectible receivables has been recorded as of June 30, 2024, as all receivables were considered collectible.
 Uncollectible amounts due for receivables are recognized as bad debts at the time information becomes available which would indicate the uncollectibility of the particular receivable.
-These amounts are not considered to be material in relation to the financial position or operations of the fund.